 Application Origination refers to the submission of messages by an application other than the native messaging application on an end-user device.

-Messaging Service Provider

-An entity that enables consumers, organizations, or other businesses to send or receive text messages.
-The messaging service provider might not be (and frequently is not) the provider of the phone number(s) used to send or receive messages or the provider of related inbound or outbound voice services.

 Email-to-SMS Gateways

 Most wireless service providers offer Email-to SMS gateway services, where a sender can send an email to a gateway that converts and forwards it as an SMS towards a mobile recipient.
 Email-to-SMS is in common use by legacy applications.
 Many public service and community organizations use Email-to-SMS gateways to send messages to community members.